tobiastober/tobiastober.github.io/content/location.md

 ---
 title: "Location"
-date: 2024-05-08
 hidemeta: true
-description: "Professor Dr von Igelfeld's mailing and office addresses at the Institute of Romance Philology."
+description: "Mailing and office addresses at the University of Konstanz."

 ---